Brady Tkachuk: Playing career

 Tkachuk was named an alternate captain in the 2020–21 season.
-Tkachuk was selected on January 22, 2020, to replace the injured Auston Matthews on the Atlantic Division roster for the 2020 NHL All-Star Game.
-He finished the season with 17 goals and 36 points in 56 games and established himself as a pest to opposing teams and a leader on his own.
+Tkachuk was selected to replace the injured Auston Matthews on the Atlantic Division roster for the 2020 NHL All-Star Game on January 22, 2020.
+He finished the season with 17 goals and 36 points in 56 games and established himself as a pest to opposing teams and a leader to his own.

 On October 14, 2021, Tkachuk signed a seven-year, $57.5 million contract with the Senators.
-On November 5, Tkachuk was named as the tenth captain in Senators franchise history.
+22 days later, on November 5, Tkachuk was named as the tenth captain in Senators franchise history.
 On November 27, 2021, Tkachuk was bit by Brendan Lemieux of the Los Angeles Kings during a scrum in the corner.
 Lemieux was assessed a match penalty and was suspended for five games.
-On December 11, 2021 Tkachuk scored his first NHL hat trick against Brian Elliott in a 4–0 win over the Tampa Bay Lightning.
-On April 5, 2022, Tkachuk scored a goal and three points in a 6–3 win over the Montreal Canadiens.
+On December 11, 2021, Tkachuk scored his first NHL hat trick against Brian Elliott in a 4–0 win over the Tampa Bay Lightning.
+On April 5, 2022, Tkachuk scored a goal and two assists in a 6–3 win over the Montreal Canadiens.

-On December 2, 2022, in Tkachuk's 300th career game, the Senators captain recorded a Gordie Howe hat trick, scoring his 100th career goal and the game-winning goal in 3–2 overtime win over the New York Rangers.
+At the outset of the 2022–23 season, Tkachuk was expected to play on the first line with Josh Norris and Drake Batherson.
+However, shortly after the season began, Norris suffered a season-ending injury on October 22, 2022.
+This forced the Senators to shuffle their forwards, placing Tkachuk on a line with Tim Stützle.
+On December 2, 2022, in Tkachuk's 300th career game, the Senators captain recorded a Gordie Howe hat trick, scoring his 100th and 101st career goals, with the 101st being the game winner in overtime and an assist in a 3–2 overtime win over the New York Rangers.
+Tkachuk was named to the NHL All-Star Game in Florida, representing Ottawa.
+He played alongside his brother, Matthew, on the Atlantic Division team.
+In a February 27, 2023 6–2 win over the Detroit Red Wings, Tkachuk skated over to the Red Wings bench at the end of the second period and challenged the entire Red Wings team.
+Tkachuk scored a goal in the win, which helped move the Senators closer to a possible playoff spot in the Eastern Conference.
+Towards the end of the season, as the Senators sought to get one of the last playoff spots in the conference, Tkachuk registered a goal and an assist in a March 27 5–2 win over the Florida Panthers, who were also vying for a playoff spot.
+However, the Senators were eliminated from playoff contention on April 7, 2023 in a 7–2 loss to the Panthers.

 International play

 Tkachuk was the captain of the gold-winning U.S. under-18 national team at the 2017 IIHF World U18 Championships.

 Tkachuk was selected to the U.S. under-20 national team for the 2018 World Junior Ice Hockey Championships in Buffalo, New York, winning bronze.

+Tkachuk captained Team USA in the 2024 IIHF World Championship, where they placed fifth.